barryclark/jekyll-now/work/motleyfool.md

 permalink: /work/motleyfool/
 ---
 <section class="card">
   <h1>Motley Fool Refer-A-Friend</h1>
-  <p>As I mentioned in the previous case study I was employed by Global Thinking as a front end web developer co-op.
+  <p class="readable">As I mentioned in the previous case study I was employed by Global Thinking as a front end web developer co-op.
 Motley Fool's Refer-A-Friend was my first actual project outside of a few responsive emails sent out for clients. <a href="http://clients.globalthinking.com/fool_referral/">Here's an old link to the <em>almost</em> finished product.</a></p>

-  <p>Here's the deal..
+  <p class="readable">Here's the deal..
 Motley Fool wanted a microsite for their Refer-A-Friend promotional program for the Motley Fool One premier investment service.
 My job was to work with designers to create a simple, no-fuss signup site.
 Responsive design was not necessary, backwards compatibility up to IE8 was..</p>

   <figure>
     <img src="/images/fool_layout_outline.jpg" alt="Layout challenges">